mariadb-corporation/MaxScale/Documentation/Tutorials/MaxScale-Information-Schema.md

 ## Show listeners

-The show listeners command will return a set of status information for every listener defined within the MaxScale configuration file.
+The show listeners command will return a set of status information for every listener defined within the MariaDB MaxScale configuration file.

 ```
 mysql> show listeners;